-Additionally, it explores how High-quality data such as from AURN – DEFRA data sets can support the development of models and techniques that will afford considerably improved near real-time monitoring and communication of the pollution level in cities.
+Additionally, the project explores how high-quality data (e.g. AURN – DEFRA data sets) can support the development of models and techniques.
+Using these data sets could considerably improve near real-time monitoring and communication of the pollution level in cities.

-The project will comprise but not limited to i) design, development and construction of a pollution analysis instrument ii) data analysis and visualization, iii) development and validation of statistical models and algorithms for detection and estimation and short term prediction of air pollution concentration and the inference of particulate levels, iv) energy efficiency of the proposed approaches, iv) integration in a decision making system.
+The project will comprise but is not limited to i) design, development and construction of a pollution analysis instrument ii) data analysis and visualization, iii) development and validation of statistical models and algorithms for detection and estimation and short term prediction of air pollution concentration and the inference of particulate levels, iv) energy efficiency of the proposed approaches, iv) integration in a decision making system.

 The research will explore the development of scalable approaches for big data management.
 Compressed sensing methods will be adopted that allow for sampling and retaining only the most informative data.

-Rohit is involved in citizen-science based sensing by organising workshops to build their low-cost monitors and using the mobile trackers on school-run to assess how much a child is exposed to pollutants in Sheffield.
+Rohit is involved in citizen-science based projects.
+For example, organising workshops to build low-cost monitors.
+He has also used mobile trackers on school-runs to assess how much a child is exposed to pollutants in Sheffield.
 The hope is that the awareness will help bring a paradigm shift in policy making and reducing pollution overall.